Smoked Chuck Roast (With Secret Ingredient)

 Wrapping

 Wrapping the roast is uber important to keep it juicy.
 You can utilize either aluminum foil or peach butcher paper.
-We’ve used both and don’t find a huge difference in the bark when using aluminum foil; the roast isn’t in the foil long enough to soften the bark.
+I’ve used both and don’t find a huge difference in the bark when using aluminum foil; the roast isn’t in the foil long enough to soften the bark.

 If you’re uber particular about the bark, go with peach butcher paper to be safe.
 Again, there isn’t a big enough difference to purchase a roll if you don’t already have it on-hand.